 Step 3: Evaluating and determining your short, medium & long-term financial goals.

 Step 4: Setting up a backup fund in case of an emergency

 Step 5: Executing your financial plan

-Step 6: Periodically review your current plan and make necessary revisions.
+Step 6: Periodically reviewing your current plan and making necessary revisions.
 (If applicable)

 The first stage in the financial life cycle is the accumulation of wealth over time.
 This is the stage where you just begin working and are early in your career.
 In this stage, you do not generally have any family or friends that depend on you to work.
 People in this stage of the financial life cycle may or may not have outstanding debt.